mazlin5/Math-RestAPI/README.md

  - Ensure erorr handling was in place for responses

  #### Test Drive Development:
+ -  Used VSCode IDE as my development environment.
+    - cmd to deploy locally:
+      - export FLASK_APP=app.py
+      - flask run

- Postman Client was used throghout this process to test API running on localhost server (POST/GET requests).
+ -  Postman Client was used throghout this process to test API running on localhost server (POST/GET requests).

  #### Framework:
  Flask was used as the web framework as it includes the flask_restful module for building RestAPI seamlessly.